datapopcorn/online-bookstore-project/README.md

    - Allows users to browse books and simulate purchases.

 3. Data Pipeline:
-   - Synchronizes book and transaction data from PostgreSQL to BigQuery.
+   - Load book and transaction data from PostgreSQL to BigQuery using dlt & backup data from BigQuery to GCS using Cloud Composer.

 4. Swagger UI:
    - Interactively test APIs with FastAPI's built-in Swagger interface.